1. POLICY STATEMENT

 We will usually collect your information directly from you.
 Sometimes, we may need to collect information about you from a third party such as another health service provider.
 CAG will only do this where you have given your consent or there is a risk to your life and emergency treatment is required.3.2 HOW CAG USES YOUR INFORMATION

 We only use your personal information for the purpose you have given the information to us, including:

-- to administer and manage services, including charging, billing, collecting debts and liasing with Medicare or private health funds;
+- to administer and manage services, including charging, billing, collecting debts and liaising with Medicare or private health funds

 - for other purposes required or permitted by law

 Additionally, we may provide information about your condition to your parent, child, other relatives, close personal friends, guardians, or a person exercising your power of attorney under an enduring power of attorney or who you have appointed as your enduring guardian, unless you tell us that you do not wish us to disclose your health information to any such person.3.3 ACCESS TO AND CORRECTION OF YOUR INFORMATION

 You have a right to have access health information that we hold about you.
 You can also request an amendment to this information should you believe that it contains inaccurate information.

 CAG will allow access or make the requested changes unless there is a reason under the Privacy Act 1988 (Cth) or other relevant law to refuse such access or refuse to make the requested changes.